Role

 RESULTS

-The Welcome Pass doubled early conversion and grew new-user revenue by 5%.
+The Welcome Pass doubled early conversion and grew revenue from new users by 6%.

 BACKGROUND

-Garden Joy is a simulation mobile game where players design outdoor spaces using virtual decor, plants, and landscaping elements to complete themed challenges and earn rewards.
+Garden Joy is a simulation mobile game where players design outdoor spaces using decor, plants, and landscaping elements to complete Design Challenges and earn rewards.

-Garden Pass: a monthly battle-pass system that lets players earn in-game items by playing regularly.
+Garden Pass: a monthly battle-pass system that rewards users with consistent gameplay.

-The Garden Pass includes both a free reward track and a premium track available for purchase.
-By completing design Challenges, users progress along the pass and unlock rewards.
+The Garden Pass includes a free reward track and a premium track available for purchase.
+By completing Design Challenges, users progress along the pass and unlock rewards.

 Current Garden Pass.